 The Walk

-We were quite excited to see what this park was all about, and we were greeted on the half-mile trail by a wooden arch with the words “Wander in Wonder” at the top.
+We were quite excited to see what this park was all about.
+Greeted on the half-mile trail by a wooden arch with the words “Wander in Wonder” at the top we entered to start the walk.
 That’s just what we did as we made our way around the figure-8 trail, which took us on the top loop, called Nature Nurtured, then onto the lower loop, called Whimsy Way.
-My children, Nikhil, 9, and Simon, 7, both walked ahead of me, looking at sculptures, reading the descriptions and contemplating what each piece meant to them.
+My kids both walked ahead of me, looking at sculptures, reading the descriptions, and contemplating what each piece meant to them.

 QR codes are located on the placards beside each statue, but my children were too busy scampering off to find the next art treasure for us to read much about each artist on my phone.